“Mind Reading”Coauthor(s): Daniel Ames.

 Source: The Sage Handbook of Social Cognition

 Ames, Daniel, and Malia Mason.
 "Mind Reading."
 In The Sage Handbook of Social Cognition.
 Ed.
 S. Fiske and N. Macrae.
-New York: Sage (forthcoming).
+New York: SAGE, December 2012.

 Place: New York